-If you have a breakdown to your covered home heating system, or to any other appliances covered by your home warranty, we have a simple service process that gets underway when you sign in to place your request online or call 800.992.3400.
+If your covered home heating system or any other appliances covered by your home warranty breaks down, we have a simple service process that gets underway when you sign in to place your request online or call 800.992.3400.
 Here’s what happens next:

 - First American assigns a service provider, who will call you to schedule an appointment.

 - At the appointment, the technician will diagnose the problem and, if needed, report the findings to us.

 - If the problem can be fixed, often the technician will be able to repair the item that day.

 - If parts are needed, we’ll order them, and the technician will set up a follow-up appointment.

 Want to learn more?
 This infographic shows how the service process works.

 *Based on actual invoices paid by First American in 2021 prior to service fees, deductions, and/or rebates; costs may vary in your geographic region.
 Items listed may be optional or not available on some plans; please review the sample contract for specific coverage, terms, and limitations.